wyobi/ion-autocomplete/README.md

 <input ion-autocomplete type="text" readonly="readonly" class="ion-autocomplete" autocomplete="off" ng-model="model" template-url="templates/template.html" />`
 ```

-This way you are able to override the default template (the `searchContainerTemplate` variable [here](https://github.com/guylabs/ion-autocomplete/blob/master/src/ion-autocomplete.js#L75))
+This way you are able to override the default template (the `template` variable [here](https://github.com/guylabs/ion-autocomplete/blob/master/src/ion-autocomplete.js#L68))
 and use your own template.
 The component will use the default template if the `template-url` is not defined.

 You are able to use all the configurable attributes as expressions in your template.
 I would advise to use the default template as base template